Active-Animals/Website/docs/ontology/editing.md

 ## EDITING

-On our [INTRODUCTION](index) page, you can find out more about our use case, model, and how to participate.
+On our [INTRODUCTION](index) page, you can find out more about our use case, model, and how to participate. ***If you would like to collaborate, check out its section: [Can I contribute?](index#can-i-contribute)***

 Here we will outline our guidelines and rules for contributing to the ontology.

 ### Always...